 COVID-19 and Family Violence FAQs

-How does a public health pandemic affect the occurrence of family violence?
+How does a pandemic affect the occurrence of family violence?

-Research demonstrates that family violence increases after emergency and natural disaster situations such as bushfires, earthquakes and hurricanes.
+Research demonstrates that family violence increases after emergency and natural disaster situations like bushfires, earthquakes and hurricanes.
 Based on these experiences, we can anticipate that incidences of family violence will also increase during the widespread community outbreak of COVID-19.

-Family violence advocates in China have already reported that family violence incidents have tripled for the month of February this year compared to February last year.
-Research into other natural disasters in Australia and overseas indicates increases in family violence could increase anywhere from 30% to 100%.
+Family violence advocates in China have already reported that family violence incidents tripled for the month of February 2020 compared to February last year.
+Research into other natural disasters in Australia and overseas indicates family violence could increase anywhere from 30% to 100%.

-Research into experiences of family violence post the Black Saturday bushfires in Victoria, found that family violence increased due to a tendency for people to revert to strict gender norms during times of natural disaster and uncertainty such as men being the protectors and decision makers and women being the carers.
-These strict gender norms reduce women’s autonomy and can put them and their children at risk.
-Research also found that women’s experiences of violence tend to be dismissed or excused more often during times of disaster or emergency with statements such as “He is just stressed.”
+Research found that family violence increasedin the aftermath of Victoria's Black Saturday bushfires due to a tendency for people to revert to strict gender norms during times of natural disaster and uncertainty (e.g. men being the protectors and decision makers and women being the carers).
+These strict gender norms reduce women’s autonomy and can put them and their children at further risk.
+Research also found that women’s experiences of violence tend to be dismissed or excused more often during times of disaster or emergency with statements such as “he is just stressed.”

-Other contributing factors that can increase the risk of family violence and are likely to be factors in the current situation with COVID-19 are increased financial insecurity, employment and housing insecurity and increased and sustained periods of time that families are together due to quarantine.
-Victim-survivors also may have a reduced ability to flee family violence during this time, as well as have reduced access to support and community supports if schools and community services are closed for containment reasons.
-In this environment, it is important that family violence services work with health services and police as key partners in identifying and responding to family violence.
+Other contributing factors that can increase family violence risk, and are likely to be factors in the COVID-19 crisis, are increased financial insecurity, employment and housing insecurity, and families spending sustained periods of time together due to lockdown.
+Victim survivors also may have a reduced ability to flee family violence during this time, as well as have reduced access to support and community supports if schools and community services are closed for containment reasons.
+In this environment, it is important family violence services work with health services and police as key partners in identifying and responding to family violence.

 How does COVID-19 interact with gender?